rajkmajk/samuel-s-card/README.md

-Samuel is a fictional character from Quentin Tarantino's movie "Pulp Fiction".S
+Samuel is a fictional character from Quentin Tarantino's movie "Pulp Fiction".

 Samuel is mad.
 Samuel deserves his card.